wkumari/draft-wkumari-opsawg-sdi/README.md

-   This document uses the serial number of the device as a unique identifier for simplicity; some vendors may not want to implement the system using the serial number as the identifier for business reasons (a competitor or similar could enumerate the serial numbers and
+   This document uses the serial number of the device as a unique identifier for simplicity; some vendors may not want to implement the system using the serial number as the identifier for business reasons